Perturbative analysis of the three gluon vertex in different gauges at one-loop: Numerical Results

 \section{Numerical Results}

 Now, we perform a numerical analysis of the results utilizing the three decomposition of the three-gluon vertex discussed above.
-Considering this, we use the results of Davydychev~\cite{Davydychev:1996pb} for arbitrary gauge and dimension.
+Considering this, we use the results of ~\cite{Davydychev:1996pb} for arbitrary gauge and dimension.
 Our analysis is accomplished in different gauges in the symmetric limit.
-For the vertex function to one-loop level at the symmetric point,
+For the vertex function to one-loop level at the symmetric point, \bea p^2=k^2=q^2 \equiv Q^2\;, \eea we get $(p k)=(p q)=(k q)=-\frac{1}{2} p^2 = \frac{1}{2}M^2$.
+With these assumptions, the vertex simplifies, and the first observation is that the antisymmetric functions are zero, i.e., $B$ and $S$ functions in the BC basis